 While documentation may be more complete with a filed copy of the vaccination card, you may wish to write, “Patient stated that she was fully vaccinated and now beyond the 14-day waiting period”, with an explanation of when she will add a copy of her vaccination card, or the reason why you will choose to do otherwise.

+This is at the discretion of the psychologist/clinic.
 Psychologists are responsible for maintaining documentation of informed consent, including a reasoned evaluative process that accounts for potential risks and benefits for all stakeholders.
 If you do decide to see patients in your office, be prepared to document the precautions and preventative measures that you and your staff have undertaken to insure patient and staff’s health and safety.
 Please refer to the most recent materials form the CDC, OHA, and the OBOP website for procedures to mitigate risk from COVID-19.

 14. What cleaning protocols and rules regarding masks does the Board recommend?